 By appraising the natural environment, topography and vegetation, the character of the water landscape and underground aquifer can be deduced to inform the best, most effective location to install a johad.
 The film then demonstrates the principles of design and physical process of building a johad along with guidance on the use of the rainwater harvesting features.

-Our educational tools will be tested in a neighbouring community in India, and will then be put to the test in an entirely different community in Colombia, ensuring compatibility with contrasting cultures, geographies, and people.
-The tools will then be made globally available and freely accessible via the Flow Partnership’s flagship global Water School.
+Our educational tools have been tested in a neighbouring community in India, before being put to the test in an entirely different community in Colombia, ensuring compatibility with contrasting cultures, geographies, and people.
+The tools are now globally available and freely accessible via the Flow Partnership’s flagship global Water School for all to view.